 To assemble the soup:

 - Drain the rice cakes and add to the boiling broth along with the dumplings.
 Stir the bottom of the pot to keep them from sticking.
-Cook until the dumplings are heated through and the rice cakes are chewy but not completely softened, about 4 minutes.
-Slowly pour in the egg whites while stirring to create ribbons throughout the soup.
-Once cooked through, remove from heat.
+Cook until the dumplings are heated through and the rice cakes are chewy but not completely softened, about 5-7 minutes.

 - Divide the soup among serving bowls.
 Top with shredded beef, sliced eggs, seaweed, and green onions.
 Serve immediately.